Should I Eat Watermelon If I Have Diabetes?

 However, more research is necessary for proving this.
 Around 68% of people who have diabetes may lose their life from a heart attack.
 These people are mostly 65 years old or older, 16% of whom die from a stroke.

 As a result, the ADA classified diabetes as a condition that serves as a major risk for causing heart disease.

 The glycemic load (GL) on the other hand, is a combination of the GI and how much carbohydrates a certain meal contains.
-So, it is great for measuring the real value of a certain food and what kind of impact it can have on the blood sugar levels.
+So, it is great for measuring the real value of certain food and what kind of impact it can have on the blood sugar levels.

 In other words, read the labels carefully.
 Also, eat more fresh fruits rather than the dried ones to avoid any unnecessary calories and sugars.
-Therefore, here is a list of the fruits you should consume:
+Therefore, here is a list of the fruits we should consume: